aly31/JavaBox/README.md

   - Pressing the same song more than once will loop the song by the number times you have clicked it

-  Possible solution to implementing pausing :Put thread to sleep to implement "pausing"
+  Possible solution to implementing pausing: Put thread to sleep to implement "pausing"